-For the year ended December 31, 2015, the Compensation Committee members were Mr. Fretwell (Chairman), Mr. Watts and Mr. Jackson, all of which were independent of this committee.
-The current members of the Compensation Committee are Mr. Webster, Mr. Haworth and Mr. Kinley.
+For the year ended December 31, 2016, the Compensation Committee members were Messrs.
+Webster, Haworth (Chair) and Kinley, all of which were independent of this committee.
 Information on the Compensation Committee is contained in this Circular under the heading "Executive Compensation".